 - VSync: Off

-We then run the games’ in-game benchmarking tools to ensure the same testing conditions are used on every machine.
+And then used the in-game benchmarking tools for both games to ensure identical testing conditions on all machines.

-This is how each machine performed (in frames per second or FPS):
+This is how each machine performed in FPS (in frames per second):

 Expand to see how to interpret these results